PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ### UX Rule
 - If the task of the investor is already created, the `Create Task` checkbox of that investor will be disabled.
-- For `Net` or `Net with Separate call` type activity, system shows error message when the net of the approved task is changed from `Capital call` to `Distribution` or vice versa. //TODO for mockup
+- For `Net` or `Net with Separate call` type activity, system shows error message when the net of the approved task is changed from `Capital call` to `Distribution` or vice versa.
+[See this](https://drive.google.com/file/d/1m8EPboHxF8InPU801K9PyUhij1ElmPJG/view?usp=share_link)

 ### UI Rule
 Mockup